 - With the abundance of flight options, taking the train may prove both more expensive and more time-consuming than flying.

-Who: Greyhound, “Chinatown” bus services and several newer bus services.
+Who: Greyhound, “Chinatown” bus services, and several newer bus services.
 The “Chinatown” buses are called this because they are most often operated by Chinese tour companies and have a pick-up or drop-off point in the city’s Chinatown area.
-In the past few years, Greyhound introduced BoltBus, which runs between New York, Boston and Washington D.C. (and also stops in Philadelphia).
-MegaBus, another new service, also operates between major U.S. cities; Peter Pan, which operates between major U.S. cities; and Lucky Star, which operates between New York City and Boston.
+There is also BoltBus, which runs between New York and Boston, and New York and Washington, D.C. (and also stops in Philadelphia).
+Megabus, which also operates between major U.S. cities; Peter Pan, which operates between major U.S. cities; and Lucky Star, which operates between New York City and Boston.

 Travel Time: About four hours between Boston and New York in light traffic and about five hours between New York and Washington, D.C.
 However, all three cities have notoriously heavy traffic patterns, and you’re lucky if your trip is this short.

 - The price of the bus is less than you would pay in gas and tolls, and you won’t have to deal with parking once you get to your destination city.